deNBI/simpleVMWorkshop/part2.md

 ## Part 2: Verify your VM properties and tools

+After the start of the machine has been triggered, some time may pass before the machine is available.
+As soon as this is the case, this becomes visible via a green icon.

 You can now use the VM you started in the first part for testing before you scale up your research workflow in the next part.